raja-shanmugam19/va-articles/README.md

 ### `npm test`

-Run below command to see the test coverage .\
+Launches the test runner in the interactive watch mode.\

 ### `npm run coverage`

-Launches the test runner in the interactive watch mode.\
+Launches the test coverage to see the coverage result .\

 ### `npm run build`